distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 `--relay <relay>`\
-Instead of pushing results directly to a Pbench Server, push them to a Relay server at the specified URI.
+Instead of pushing results directly to a Pbench Server, push them to a Relay server at the specified address.
 For example, `https://myrelay.example.com`.

 `--server <server>`\
-Override the default server path in the Pbench Agent configuration file and push results to the specified Pbench Server URI.
+Override the default server address in the Pbench Agent configuration file and push results to the specified Pbench Server address.
 For example, `https://pbench.example.com`.
-This is especially useful in a containerized Pbench Agent to push results without mapping a customized Pbench Agent configuration file into the container.
+This often allows a Pbench Agent to push results without creating a customized Pbench Agent configuration file.

 `--controller <controller>`\
 Override the default controller name.